Azure/bicep-registry-modules/avm/res/compute/disk-encryption-set/README.md

 ### Example 1: _Using Key Vault with the Access Policy permission model_

 This instance uses a Key Vault with the Access Policy permission model.
+If no permissions on the Key Vault are set, the module attempts to add the permissions for you.

 <details>